-The operating costs consist of the all-in fee and Other costs.
+The operating costs consist of the all-in fee.
 These costs are further explained in the notes for each Participation Class, included in this semi-annual report.

-Interest other
+Interest

-This concerns the interest accrued during the reporting period on payables to credit institutions.
+This concerns the interest accrued during the reporting period on payables to credit institutions, margin account and collateral.